KohGeek/kohgeek/README.md

 # Hi, it's your friendly neighbourhood roo!

-Software Engineering soon-to-be graduate.
-Familiar with DevOps.
-Working with ASPL on image segmentation FYP.
-Helped address bugs during internship with Western Digital.
+SE Graduate.
+Currently WDC Employee as enterprise HDD firmware engineer.
+Dabbled in DevOps, Linux, ML and other random scripts.

+I run a homelab on Pi 4 with Home Assistant and PiHole, externally secured and accessible via Tailscale VPN.

 Currently working on:
-- FYP (aforementioned ASPL project)
 - Some [RedBot](https://github.com/Cog-Creators/Red-DiscordBot) cogs
+- Maintaining hotkeys for voicemeeter
+- (Barely) Maintaining the YTSortLater script
+- Looking into updating the FoundryVTT Module for Stars/World Without Numbers (WWN primarily)

 ## Skills

 - C++, Python, Java
 - Web development (React, Laravel, HTML, CSS, JS, PHP)
-- Docker
-- Linux
+- Docker, Linux and Sysadminy stuff
 - MongoDB, MySQL
+- Intermediate networking

 ## Interests and Learning

-- ~Machine Learning, Artificial Intelligence~ Never mind, I'm not really built for reading papers, but data analysis is still fun!
-- Computer Graphics
+- Computer graphics
-- Physics and Simulations
+- Physics and simulations
+- MIPS or other similar low level code
 - And more experiments! ✨

 ## Reach me